Tudor period: Henry VII: 1485–1509

 Henry VII, founder of the House of Tudor, became King of England by defeating King Richard III at the Battle of Bosworth Field, the culmination of the Wars of the Roses.
 Henry engaged in a number of administrative, economic and diplomatic initiatives.
+He spent a significant part of his reign dedicated to stabilizing the economy of England.
+He created a new system of royal finance that served as the foundation of the modern English revenue system.
+Henry's fiscal policies were viewed as oppressive by the wealthy and focused on the enforcement of the existing laws against noblemen and religious leaders, not the poor.
+The wealthy were forced to abide by decisions of his special royal council, the Court of Star Chamber.
+Through the Court of Star Chamber, English laws could be manipulated to the king's advantage as a way to avoid feudal anarchy.
+He returned lands that had been distributed to the nobility during the prior reigns and brought the Duchies of Cornwall and Lancaster under royal control.
+Such actions generated significant funds for the crown.
+Under the reign of Henry VII, the crown's income tripled and a balanced budget was achieved, paving the way for an emerging middle class in England.
 He paid very close attention to detail and, instead of spending lavishly, concentrated on raising new revenues.
-His new taxes were unpopular, and when Henry VIII succeeded him, he executed Henry VII's two most hated tax collectors.
+His new taxes were unpopular, and when Henry VIII succeeded him, he executed Henry VII's two most hated tax collectors Edmund Dudley and Richard Empson.